zacherydickson/HUBDesign/README.md

 * `--guide-tree`
 A tree which can be used to guide how the nested relationships between the input genomes.
-By default the heirarchy is determined by the co-occurence of clusters between taxa.
+By default the hierarchy is determined by the co-occurrence of clusters between taxa.

 * `--blast-db`
 Blast databases of blacklist sequences can be provided with the option either with multiple uses of the flag or with a comma separated list

 * `--probe-count`
-The maximum size of the output probeset.
+The maximum size of the output probe set.
 By default the maximum number of probes will be a multiple of the number of input genomes

 * `--probe-length`